Illinois Compiled Statutes

 (3) A statement that the grant of authority is

 subject to lawful operation of the cable service or video service by the applicant, its affiliated entities, or its successors-in-interest.

-government within 3 business days of the grant of any authorization within a service area footprint if that authorization includes any part of the local unit of government's jurisdictional boundaries and state whether the holder will be providing video service or cable service under the authorization.
+business days of the grant of any authorization within a service area footprint if that authorization includes any part of the local unit of government's jurisdictional boundaries and state whether the holder will be providing video service or cable service under the authorization.

 (f) The authorization issued pursuant to this Section

 by the Commission may be transferred to any successor-in-interest to the applicant to which it is initially granted without further Commission action if the successor-in-interest (i) submits an application and the information required by subsection (b) of this Section